 Only 6 percent of the original coffee “cherry” is used in a cup of coffee after it has been processed, according to Fresh Cup Magazine.

 And after making a cup at home, you’re left with some kind of waste, regardless of whether you use a machine like Keurig or a more traditional coffee maker.
 So what can you do to reduce coffee waste?

 There are actually a number of useful ways to stretch the leftovers from your morning coffee!

 Let’s start with Keurig coffee pods.
 While you can use the coffee ground from inside the cup, it may not be easy to recycle the cup itself currently.
 In Toronto, for example, Keurig Canada and the city of Toronto have reportedly been at odds about how Keurig pods should be disposed of, according to the Star.

 One of the concerns is that coffee grounds could contaminate other recycling materials.
-The cups are also a mixed-material item that would need to have its plastic and foil separated before it could be recycled.
+The cups are also a mixed-material item that would need to have their plastic and foil separated before they could be recycled.